czQery/steam-comment-bot/README.md

 Steam comment bot
 ============
-**Bot automatically write comment and when someone delete it he write again**
+**Bot that automatically writes a comment, and when that comment is deleted, bot writes it again.**

 **Config.json**